 Do you have a big problem with no idea how to proceed?
 Like whether you should quit the job you hate?

 Or perhaps you’ve lost your job and have no idea what the hell you should do next?

 Maybe you’re simply having a bit of trouble processing difficult emotions?

-Whatever it is, my fine readers, fear not – for I have something that can help you formulate the ultimate solution (no promises)!
+Whatever it is, dear readers, fear not – for I have something that can help you formulate the ultimate solution (no promises).